liftforward/new-developer-setup/README.md

 Welcome to LiftForward.
 Hopefully the following guide will help you get your workstation setup and deliver something into production.
+So far we have a 100% success rate of delivering to production on the first day.
+Don't let us down.

 # 1. Setup your new workstation